Cambodian Cuisine: Top 15 Unmissable Dishes!!!

 4. Somlar Kari Saek Mouan (Khmer Red Curry)

-Somlar Kari Saek Mouan, also known as Khmer red curry, stands as a traditional Cambodian dish renowned for its mild flavor and distinctive lemony, vegetal undertones.
-This chicken curry involves cooking chicken pieces in a coconut-infused sauce, seasoned with Cambodian kroeung paste, shrimp paste, fish sauce, and palm sugar.
+Somlar Kari Saek Mouan, or Khmer red curry, is a traditional Cambodian dish known for its mild heat and rich, fragrant flavor.
+Made with chicken simmered in coconut milk, it’s seasoned with kroeung paste, shrimp paste, fish sauce, and palm sugar

 5. Bai sach chrouk (Pork and rice)